Alex-Paris/template_server/README.md

 ----
 #### Filling some files
 *Services* - Services can only have one single operation, a single service in API.
 This must have the name of a group followed by the name of the service.
 E.g.: "AuthenticateSessionService".
+Their folders must follow the same, a folder for the group (e.g.: "session") and inside a folder for the especified service (e.g.: "authenticate").

 *Controllers* - Controls can contain more than one operation, but this have to be related in a group of services (if this can be possible to be separated in more than one group.
 If not, all Controllers MUST have to be especific from a service).
 E.g.: "SessionController".
 Inside of a grouped controller, you must specific the name of the service.
 E.g.: "Authenticate".
 If not grouped, the name is "handle".